-A trip to General Service Office is recommended for every AA who is visiting Sydney.
-Be sure to phone first to set a suitable time to drop by!
-For those who can't, here is a kind of 'guided tour':
+A trip through National Office is recommended for every AA who can visit Sydney.
+For those who cannot, here is a kind of 'guided tour':

-The General Service Office is divided into two Areas, one is the office Area, the other a working Area.
+The National Office is divided into two Areas, one is the office Area, the other a working Area.
 The staff members desks are located in the office Area, together with computers, filing cabinets, and telephones, all essential in maintaining contact with both local and world-wide AA activities.
 The working Area houses the literature and this is where literature orders are packed ready for despatch.

 From the desk of the Office Manager upstairs, day to day direction of the office is conducted.
-All staff are AA members and are responsible for the efficient running of General Service Office.
+All staff are AA members and are responsible for the efficient running of National Office.

-The staff members are known by sight to many who have talked with them and heard them speak at meetings, and by name to many who have written, phoned or emailed in about difficult situations to receive helpful answers.
+The staff members are known by sight to many who have talked with them and heard them speak at meetings, and by name to many who have written in about difficult situations and have usually received helpful answers.
 These members deal with all kinds of AA services and AA problems, in this clearinghouse for matters affecting the unity and growth of the movement.

 The records section is kept busy continually updating of the records of Groups, Conference delegates, Conference committee members, Areas, Districts and GSRs.
-Since communication plays such an important part in keeping our far-flung Groups in touch with General Service Office and with each other, the value of records cannot be overstated.
-Yet this vital work must rely on Groups to keep General Service Office informed on changes in their statistics.
+Since communication plays such an important part in keeping our far-flung Groups in touch with National Office and with each other, the value of records cannot be overstated.
+Yet this vital work must rely on Groups to keep National Office informed on changes in their statistics.
 (This is done by the Group sending in its Group Registration Form, which is obtained through the Group Secretary, whenever a change takes place in Group status.)

-You will also find at General Service Office a treasury of Australian AA history, early Conference programs and reports, and many other records of the Fellowship's beginnings in Australia.
+You will also find at National Office a treasury of Australian AA history, early Conference programs and reports, and many other records of the Fellowship's beginnings in Australia.

-The quarterly newsletter "AA Around Australia", including supplements, "PI Around Australia" and the "Treatment and Correctional Facilities Newsletter", is produced in General Service Office for circulation to members and Groups.
-This publication is freely circulated to all Groups who have registered their postal address with General Service Office.
+The quarterly newsletter "AA Around Australia", including supplements, "PI Around Australia" and the "Treatment and Correctional Facilities Newsletter", is produced in National Office for circulation to members and Groups.
+This publication is freely circulated to all Groups who have registered their postal address with National Office.
 Extra copies are available to individual members on subscription.